ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerEngineering.rst

 **Education:**

 To work in this field you need a Bachelor's degree in Computer Engineering.
 At some schools, instead of a separate Computer Engineering degree, students specialize in that field while earning a degree in Electrical Engineering.
-In addition to deep knowledge of computer hardware and some programming knowledge, Computer Engineers need to do significant course work in general engineering principles, physics, and math.
+In addition to a deep knowledge of computer hardware and some programming knowledge, Computer Engineers need to do significant coursework in general engineering principles, physics, and math.

 **Knowledge Domains:**

 This diagram illustrates the knowledge areas required in this field.
-A 5 represents a very high degree of required expertise while 1 represents a minimal amount.
+A 5 represents a very high degree of required expertise while a 1 represents a minimal amount.

 .. raw:: html